wandb/terraform-aws-wandb/README.md

 }
 ```

-### Alow customer specific customer-managed keys for S3 and RDS
+### Allow customer specific customer-managed keys for S3 and RDS

 - we can provide external kms key to encrypt database, redis and S3 buckets.
 - To provide kms keys we need to provide kms arn values in